Klortho/jatspan/jatspacks/README.txt

-NLM-JATS
+JATSPAN

+This set of files comprises the core JATSPack packages, which include the DTDs for every version of the NLM JATS and for version 0.4 of the new NISO draft standard.

-This set of files is a somewhat refactored version of the NLM Journal Archiving and Interchange Tag Suite (http://dtd.nlm.nih.gov/).
+These are a somewhat refactored version of the NLM Journal Archiving and Interchange Tag Suite (http://dtd.nlm.nih.gov/).
 The set of files has been reorganized into a clean heirarchical directory structure, eliminating redundancy.
 Also, a heirarchical set of OASIS catalog files are provided which